 (quotation of Carthusian monks)

 B. For discovering the inner dimensions of our spirit, we have to break out from our own egos that tie us to the spirit's surface layers.
 Our egos struggle with the questions of "What and whom do I possess?", "In what am I better than others?", "What are others thinking about me?" (and all the like) for a lifetime.
 These questions are traps because they enable only quantitative growth and close our soul to our ego even better.
 In most cases our egos make us play zero-sum games when we steal our own wellbeing from others.
-Christ’s virtues: poverty, purity and humility are able to tear us out from the captivity of our own egos.
-The virtue of poverty teaches us not to seek happiness in our possessions.
-The virtue of purity teaches us not to consider our loved ones as our properties but to love them also with the most intensive love, agape.
-At last the virtue of humility diminishes our egos themselves and by this it enables us to dive into the depths of our spirit and find Totality there.
-(To the virtues of poverty, purity and humility as states of life, I will devote entire posts later, so, asking for the Reader’s patience, I do not elaborate on these key topics in more details here.)
+Christ’s virtues: humility, purity and poorness are able to tear us out from the captivity of our own egos.
+The starting step, the virtue of humility diminishes our egos themselves and by this it enables us to start our journey towards Totality.
+The second step, the virtue of purity shows us the way towards Totality by making it the most important aim of our lives and gradually purifying us from the everyday impurities of the world.
+The final step, the virtue of poorness brings Totality to fulfill our lives and inserting us to the love-stream of Totality gives us the most intensive love, agape.
+(To the virtues of humility, purity and poorness as states of life, I wrote separate posts avaliable at the links above, so, I invite the Reader to read them there.)

 C. Finally: by saying "no" and diminishing our egos we will be able to empty ourselves (not only for the time of meditation but for long or even: permanently).
 What is this good for?
 For the answer let me quote my friend, Csongor Cserép, who triggered my spiritual engrossment by driving my attention to St. Teresa of Ávila's book "The Interior Castle" two years ago.
 "I, who aspire for comprehension, know that only the Creator can accomplish comprehension.
 Therefore, I empty myself and ask Him, that by connecting the Creation’s Gate and myself, lead me to the state before Creation, the state of uncreated Silence, where there are neither "me" nor "you" any more but there is only the ONE."
 Silence before Creation is a state that opens Totality and the immense love of our Father for us.
 With this we become able to find our Path where unimaginably new dimensions of joy will be experienced.
 Hallelujah!
 Amen.